Reserve Timed Tickets

 Located just ten miles south of downtown Dallas, we typically see students from schools located in Dallas, Carrollton, Forney, Allen, Grand Prairie, Garland, Mesquite, Highland Park, DeSoto, Arlington, Midlothian, Waxahachie, Lewisville, Irving, Garland, Richardson, Fort Worth, and other surrounding cities.

 We offer a variety of TEKS-aligned programs at our center, on your campus, and at third-party facilities.
-Many of our programs utilize our live education animals, including turtles, snakes, and lizards.
+Many of our programs utilize our live education animals.